dehydratedpotato/socpowerbud/README.md

   - [Contribution](#contribution)

 ___
-# 📰 News!
-I just started a new project, [Frequency Stats](https://github.com/BitesPotatoBacks/FrequencyStats), which is a menubar app that provides CPU and GPU frequency metrics without needing to install a dameon or a kext.
-It was inspired by this tool, check it out if you want something more convenient for frequency monitoring!
-New features to come!

 ## Project Deets
 ### Wat it do
-SocPowerBuddy samples counter values from the IOReport (across a sampling interval) and returns accurate averages of the related metric.
+SocPowerBuddy samples counter values from the IOReport and returns formatted results for various metrics!
+It's written in Objective-C because NS types made things easier, it could be better if I rewrote it in plain C (but I've got better projects to work on then to spend time on this one).

-It is based on reverse engineering `powermetrics`, and reports every statistic offered by `powermetrics -s cpu_power,gpu_power` (see [full metric list](#features) and [example output](#example)), yet without needing `sudo`.
-Note that some metrics and features are exclusive to this project, those of which you will not find in `powermetrics`.
+It is based on reverse engineering `powermetrics`, and reports every statistic offered by `powermetrics -s cpu_power,gpu_power` (see [full metric list](#features) and [example output](#example)), but without needing `sudo`!
+I've also added some added some other metrics, like per-core power and voltage :smile:

-Officially tested on M1, as well as M1 Pro, Max, and Ultra (see [compatibility notes](#compatibility-notes))
+***Please check compatibility with your silicon before use, If you want a good experience (see [compatibility notes](#compatibility-notes))***

 ### Why it do
 Because needing to be system admin in order to monitor Apple Silicon frequencies is dumb (yeah, I'm looking at you, `powermetrics`).
 So here you go!
 No administrative privileges needed!
+Yaaay.

 ### Example Output
-**Note:** The following is a nice big juicy output of `socpwrbud` running on a Macmini9,1.
+**Note:** The following is a big, nice, juicy output of `socpwrbud -a` running on a Macmini9,1 (cause I'm a pleb who didn't buy a M1 pro).
 <details>

 <summary>Expand Example to see!</summary>